 - Sleeping bag

-If you like the sound of Nuweiba, you will like other family-friendly destinations in Egypt such as Fayoum or Dakhla.
+If you like the sound of Nuweiba, you might like other desert holidays in Egypt such as Fayoum or Dakhla.
 If you are more of a budget backpacker, then check out this great blog post about Dahab by Moheb Wessa aka The Wanderer Pharaoh titled Dahab Egypt’s expats & backpackers paradise.